Master I MIDS & Informatique

 It provides an easier interface to process tabular data

-1.6, there is also the concept of Dataset
+Since Spark 1.6, there is also the concept of Datasets, but only for Scala and Java

 All core functionality was accessed with SparkContext